JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     -rw-rw-r-- 1 sysop www-readwrite 0 Mar 20 05:36 test_file.txt

-Note the `rw` for the group permissions which indicates the file can be read & written to.
+Note the `rw` for the group permissions which indicates the file can be read from & written to.
 Which all means that your default user group permissions are properly set to allow group writability.

-### Install compiler, GIT & SVN related stuff.
+### Install ‘locate’.

+Now we’ll install a tool that will make your life lots easier: `locate`.
+Simply put, if you know what `Spotlight` is in OS X, then you know what `locate` is.
+It’s a tool that indexes content on your file system and allows you to quickly find files—including full file paths—with ease.

+Your first step in using it is to actually install it like so:

-    sudo aptitude install build-essential git git-core subversion git-svn
+    sudo aptitude install locate

+Next, run the `updatedb` command so the `locate` command actually has database to use:

+    sudo updatedb

+Now do a search for a a file—such as the `test_file.txt` we created above—like so:

+    locate test_file.txt

+The result returned should be:

+    /home/sysop/test_file.txt

+Being able to get to content quickly & easily via the command line is invaluable.
+And `locate` will help make your life working in the command line a bit easier.

 ### Fix for slow SSH client connections by changing the prefered order of authetications